axibase/atsd-use-cases/research/workshop/technical-writing.md

 Use "etc." with a period.
 Do not use "e.g." or "i.e.".

 Other abbreviations such as API, UTC, or EST should not be fenced.
+Abbreviations such as `HTTP` and `HTTPS` should be fenced.

 A good rule of thumb: if you say the abbreviation by reading each letter, do not fence the text.
 If you say the abbreviation as a word, fence the text.

 ### Active Voice

 Maintain active voice for technical documentation.
-Unless absolutely nessesary, avoid passive voice.
+Unless absolutely necessary, avoid passive voice.
 When you need to use passive voice, include a second clause which describes who or what performs the action taking place in the passive.
-Passive voice makes it difficult to understand who or what performs the action taking places.
+Passive voice makes it difficult to understand who or what performs the action taking place.

 * The query is saved in the database.
   * Who saves the query?
 The database?
 The user?
 * The data is loaded from CSV file.
   * By whom?

-Instead, describe both the actor and the action.
+Instead, describe both the actor and the action, or use the imperative to instruct a user.

 * Save the query in the database.
 * ATSD will load the data from the CSV file.